burhan/pyipay/docs/installation.rst

 From sources
 ------------

-The sources for ipaypipe can be downloaded from the `Github repo`_.
+The sources for fsspyipay can be downloaded from the `Github repo`_.

 You can either clone the public repository: